Introduction

 Wheathill

-The £10 per annum income from his father would have enabled William to service borrowing of about £200.
+The £10 annual income from his father would have enabled William to service borrowing of about £200 and consequently rent a farm.

-By 7 November 1830, William and his family lived at Wheathill, where William was a yeoman.
-Wheathill was a tiny village of about five houses halfway between Yeovil and Shepton Mallet.[3]
+By 7 November 1830, William and his family were living at Wheathill, where he was a farmer.
+Wheathill was a small village of about five houses, located halfway between Yeovil and Shepton Mallet.[3]

-They lived there until at least June 1834.
+The family lived at Wheathill until at least June 1834.

 Hardington